 Tree sap can be very annoying, falling from the trees in your backyard right onto your trampoline.
 One of the worst things is jumping on your trampoline and then having your foot land in a pile of tree sap.
 Don’t worry; we have some tips for cleaning tree sap off your trampoline easily.

 My first tip for you is to use hot soapy water.
 Not many things cant be solved with some elbow grease and hot soapy water.
 The brush shouldn’t damage the mat as you won’t have to scrub very long to get the tree sap off.
 If that doesn’t work for you, you can try and use some hand sanitizer.
 Hand sanitizer contains rubbing alcohol, which breaks down sticky stuff and will remove the resin of the tree sap.

 Trampoline Cleaning Conclusion

 As you clean, keep an eye out for any damage in the form of tears or bent springs.
 You might even make a list of items that need replacement.
-Keep your trampoline out of the sun and with cover on when it’s not in use.
+Keep your trampoline out of the sun and with a cover on when it’s not in use.
 Make sure you store it for winter, another good time for a cleaning, or anchor it to resist the winds.
-With proper care and maintenance, you’ll trampoline will keep jumping year after year.
+With proper care and maintenance, your trampoline will keep you jumping year after year.